rjobeirne/SailRightPlotter/README.md

 In all course the last mark is 'Finish'.
 The actual position of the finish is where the boat's current heading will intersect with the finish line.
 Distance and time are determined from this point.
 When the boat has crossed the line a celebatory tone is given (woop woop).
 ## Other Info
+### Courses and Marks
+On installation of the app a directory called SailRight is created in the internal shared storage area of the device (e.g. /storage/sdcard/SailRight) and the courses and marks files copied into this directory.
+The app then uses these files for the data.
+These files can be edited withe any text editor to reflect any changes in the courses or mark locations.
+They will not be overwritten, so to revert to the original files delete the files or the directory and restart the app.
 ### Smoothing
 The app calls for updated GPS data as frequently as possible which is about 1 per second.
 The GPS data from mobile devices can be somewhat erratic.
 To counter this the actual speeds and boat headings are calculated by averaging the last preset number of readings (default 4).
 Increasing this number will provide less scatter but slower response.
 These smoothed figures are used in other calculations.
 ### Settings